 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The 5DS R is a recent model that features in the current product line-up of Canon.
-In contrast, the A850 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the A850 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the A850 from Sony.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Sony A850 Manual.
+Further information on the features and operation of the 5DS R and A850 can be found, respectively, in the Canon 5DS R Manual (free pdf) or the online Sony A850 Manual.

 So how do things add up?
 Is the Canon 5DS R better than the Sony A850 or vice versa?
 The listing below highlights the relative strengths of the two models.